Former EU foreign policy chief visits Surrey to debate the survival of democracy in Europe

 Between 2014-19, Federica Mogherini was the former Vice-President of the European Commission and High Representative of the Union for Foreign Affairs and Security Policy.
 Currently the Rector of the College of Europe in Bruges, she brings unique experience and insights that guarantee a stimulating conversation on the current status of European foreign affairs, its challenges and longer-term opportunities.

 Professor Amelia Hadfield, Dean International and Head of the Department of Politics at the University of Surrey, said:

 “This special event will provide a fascinating discussion around the current state of Europe, which has seen some of the swiftest geopolitical changes since the end of World War Two, notably as a result of the Russian invasion of Ukraine.
 The roundtable will also assess the impact of the Ukraine crisis on the EU’s ability to be an effective foreign and security actor.”

 - Panel members Professor Amelia Hadfield, Professor Theofanis Exadaktylos, and Dr Alia Middleton are available for interview upon request

 - University of Surrey Media Team contact details: email@example.com

-Prof Amelia HadfieldDean International, Head of Department of Politics, Director of the Centre for Britain and Europe (CBE)
+Prof Amelia HadfieldDean International, Head of Department of Politics, Founding Director of Centre for Britain and Europe (CBE)

 External Communications and PR team